Refugee - Karen and Ghana Music

 History in the Making: The Sounds and Voices of New Americans

 The city of Omaha has an established history of white ethnic immigration, but the stories of recent immigrants and refugees remain largely unknown.
-According to the U.S. Census Bureau, foreign-born people make up just over ten percent of Omaha’s population.
+According to the U.S. Census Bureau, foreign-born people make up just over 10 percent of Omaha’s population in 2018.
 Similarly, data from the Pew Center for Research states that Nebraska takes in more refugees per capita than any other state in the U.S. In recent decades, while Latinos have been the fastest-growing segment of the immigrant population, people from Southeast Asia and Vietnam, the former Soviet Union, Bosnia, the Middle East and Africa have also settled in our communities, dramatically changing the complexion of Nebraska.
 In Omaha, some of the largest refugee groups come from Sudan, Somalia, Nepal, Burma, Thailand and Bhutan.

 Just as earlier immigrants have done, new Americans bring with them traditional culture, such as language, food, clothing, music and religion.
 The Joslyn Art Museum's World Refugee Day, Benson's New American Arts Festival and Afromaha’s African Cultural Festival are events intended to highlight new refugee and immigrant cultures and communities and to encourage established Omaha residents to learn more about their new American neighbors.

 Music is a particularly powerful way that new immigrant and refugee communities strive to maintain their ethnic identity, preserve connections to their countries of origin and build a sense of community within the larger American society.
 This project reinforced our belief that music is a universal language.
-Amid a variety of differences including, language, experience, and religion, music speaks to universal human experiences, trials and aspirations.
-Even though many of the new groups in Omaha are still planting roots in our city, the sounds of New Americans are growing and transforming Omaha in diverse ways.
-We have enjoyed interviewing these refugee and immigrant musicians and learning about their cultures, music and the refugee experience.
+Amid a variety of differences, including language, experience, and religion, music speaks to universal human experiences, trials and aspirations.
+Even though many of the new groups in Omaha are still planting roots in our city, the sounds of new Americans are growing and transforming Omaha in diverse ways.
+We enjoyed interviewing these refugee and immigrant musicians and learning about their cultures, music and the refugee experience.
 We recommend that everyone take a listen and learn more about one another.

 Published during the Summer of 2018